Everybody loves a classic, and the Maibock is a classic.

 Ode to the Maibock: The Final Verse

-Openly lamenting the lack of Maibocks in my immediate vicinity is admittedly whiny and pathetic.
-And I don’t care.
+Openly lamenting the lack of Maibocks in the craft world is admittedly whiny and pathetic, and I don’t care.
 As much as I love a good pale ale, IPA, or crispy boi lager, it does get to the point where I crave a little more variety.

-I know that most craft brewers don’t brew Maibocks because they don’t sell as well as and are probably harder to brew than a 7% Hazy IPA that’ll go gangbusters on Saturdays and Sundays with the 25-35 male demographic.
+I know that most craft brewers don’t brew Maibocks because they don’t sell as well as a 7% Hazy IPA that’ll go gangbusters on Saturdays and Sundays with the 35-45 male demographic.

 But I can, at the very least, write this ode.